NVIDIA/TensorRT-Model-Optimizer/examples/onnx_ptq/README.md

 Inference latency of the model is <X> ms
 ```

-## Torch quantization to ONNX example for MXFP8, INT4 or NVFP4 precision
+## Torch quantization to ONNX export example

-This example demonstrates how to quantize a [timm](https://github.com/huggingface/pytorch-image-models) vision model using MXFP8, INT4 or NVFP4 precision formats, and then export it to ONNX.
+This example demonstrates how to quantize a [timm](https://github.com/huggingface/pytorch-image-models) vision model for various precision formats followed by export to ONNX.
 The script leverages the ModelOpt toolkit for both quantization and ONNX export.

 > *Opset 20 is used to export the torch models to ONNX.*